mco-gh/pylearn/content/en/lessons/9 Exceptions/_index.md

 ---
-title: "3.
-Expressions"
+title: "9 Exceptions"
-linkTitle: "3.
-Expressions"
+linkTitle: "9 Exceptions"
 weight: 2
 description: >
   What does your user need to know to try your project?